fortissimo247/Digital-Logic-Circuit/README.md

-This repository is made for study (ex. homework) in Soongsil University's Digital Logic Circuit class
+This repository is made for study (ex. homework) in Soongsil University's Digital Logic Circuit class.